Karl August Sigismund Schultze

-Karl August Sigismund Schultze (1 October 1795-28 May 1877) was a German anatomist.
+Karl August Sigismund Schultze (1 October 1795 – 28 May 1877) was a German anatomist.
 He is known for the anatomy building at the University of Greifswald, which he had built, and for making the first formal description of a tardigrade.

-Life
+Biography

 Early life and education

 Karl Schultze was a son of the Halle city syndic Friedrich Schultze (1765–1806) and his wife Johanna Dorothea Apel (1765–1826).
 After his father's early death, August Hermann Niemeyer, chancellor of the University of Halle, became his guardian and enabled him to attend the Pädagogium Halle.
 He then studied from 1814 at the University of Halle and was a member of the Corps Teutonia (I) Halle and the Corps Guestphalia Halle.
 In 1817 he took part in the Wartburgfest.
 With a doctoral thesis under Johann Friedrich Meckel he was awarded a Dr. med. in Halle.
 His dissertation Nonnulla de primordiis systematis ossium et de evolutione spinae dorsi in animalibus was translated into French and English at Georges Cuvier's instigation.
 Schultze became Meckel's assistant and – in the same year – anatomy demonstrator (prosector).
 In 1821 he became director of the anatomical and physiological institutes of the Albert Ludwig University of Freiburg.